 Figure Legends

-Figure 1: General structure of CPA/AT transporters: (a) Example of broken helical transporter (Sodium bile acid symporter: PDB 4n7w) shown as N- and C-terminal repeat.
+Fig 1: General structure of CPA/AT transporters: (a) Example of broken helical transporter (Sodium bile acid symporter: PDB 4n7w) shown as N- and C-terminal repeat.
 Each repeat unit is composed of a scaffold and a core subdomain. (b) Example of reentrant helical transporter (Sodium citrate symporter: PDB 5a1s) shown as N- and C-terminal repeat. (c) In structure space, both the N- and C-terminal subdomains form the scaffold and core domains, respectively.
 The lipid bilayer is colored red and blue to denote outside and inside.
 The scaffold and core domain are colored brown and purple respectively. (d) The scaffold and core domain are colored brown and green respectively.
 The broken and reentrant helices are shown in darker shades compared to other helices of the core domain for easy visualization.

-Figure 2: Comparison between PSE_1 (Reentrant-helix-reentrant fold-type) and 2HCT (CPA-reentrant fold-type).
+Fig 2: Comparison between PSE_1 (Reentrant-helix-reentrant fold-type) and 2HCT (CPA-reentrant fold-type).
 The brown dots represent the localization of the membrane a) An example of an internal symmetry with two reentrant helices (2HCT:5a1s). b) PSE_1 model. c) Superposition between the models of PSE_1 (red) and the 2HCT structure (blue).

-Figure 3: Visualization of the relationship between the families by a network linking families with significant similarities in the MSA-MSA alignments (E-value < 0.1 thin edges, E-value <0.001 thick edges) for repeat units (right) and full-length families (left).
+Fig 3: Visualization of the relationship between the families by a network linking families with significant similarities in the MSA-MSA alignments (E-value < 0.1 thin edges, E-value <0.001 thick edges) for repeat units (right) and full-length families (left).
 Each family/repeat is colored according to the fold type, Magenta: BART-fold, Green: CPA-reentrant, Red: CPA-broken and Blue: reentrant-helix-reentrant fold type.
 In the repeat unit network, a) N-terminal units are circular and C-terminal units are star-shaped.
-In the full protein network. b) the full proteins are square.
+In the full protein network. b) The full proteins are square.

-Figure 4: Transition and alignments between 2HCT and PSE_1. a) A “Dotplot” between PSE_1 and 2HCT: The blue lines represent the TM helices and the red one the reentrant helices, the color spectra show the Log of E-value of the alternative alignments. b) The panel shows an all-vs-all distance matrix between the trRosetta models and the 2HCT PDB structure 5a1s.
+Fig 4: Transition and alignments between 2HCT and PSE_1. a) A “Dotplot” between PSE_1 and 2HCT: The blue lines represent the TM helices and the red one the reentrant helices, the color spectra show the Log of E-value of the alternative alignments. b) The panel shows an all-vs-all distance matrix between the trRosetta models and the 2HCT PDB structure 5a1s.
 The greyscale indicates the distance between the mutual distances between the protein residues from 4 to 10 Å. b) Schematic representation of the topology of the protein with its corresponding structure below.
 The TM helices (in-out) and (out-in) are colored white and grey respectively.
 The reentrant helices after the transition are colored red.
 The helix 7 that changes position after the transition is colored green.
 The part of 2HCT putatively lost in the truncation is colored blue. c) Corresponding protein structures.

-Figure 5: Broken-Reentrant transporter transitions by duplication of repeat unit: (a) Sequence and topology alignment between Na_H_Exchanger_1 (CPA-broken fold-type) and DUF819 (CPA-reentrant fold-type).
+Fig 5: Broken-Reentrant transporter transitions by duplication of repeat unit: (a) Sequence and topology alignment between Na_H_Exchanger_1 (CPA-broken fold-type) and DUF819 (CPA-reentrant fold-type).
 All the transmembrane helices are numbered sequentially and the reentrant helix is denoted as RH (b) Structure superposition of broken and reentrant transporter.
 The extra scaffold helix and the broken-reentrant transition are highlighted in bright colors. (c) A zoomed-in figure of broken (pink) and reentrant helix (yellow and blue) is shown.
 The glycines are shown in stick representation. (d) The aligned positions of the broken and reentrant N-core helix are represented as sequence motifs (e) Cartoon representation showing the events of duplication and mutation in reentrant transporters leading to the transition of broken-reentrant transporters.